TAKHEXI/AST-collaboration/README.md

 # AST-collaboration
-A virtual and collaborative forum for online learning
+a virtual and collaborative forum tool for online learning